-A quick & easy dish to throw together, this Cheesy Potato & Smoked Sausage Casserole is a dinner everyone can agree on.
+A quick & easy dish to throw together, this Cheesy Potato & Smoked Sausage Casserole is a meat and potatoes kind of dinner everyone can agree on.
 It’s meant to be savored, and shared.

 Cheese.
 Cheese!
 Glorious Cheese.
 How can you not like cheese?